angular/angular/src/components/menu/README.md

 `md-menu` is a list of options that displays when triggered.
 You can read more about menus in the [Material Design spec](https://material.google.com/components/menus.html).

+### Not yet implemented

+- Keyboard events: up arrow, down arrow, enter
+- `prevent-close` option, to turn off automatic menu close when clicking outside the menu
+- Custom offset support
+- Menu groupings (which menus are allowed to open together)

 ## Usage

 ### Setup